Continuous-Time Piecewise-Linear Recurrent Neural Networks: Model Formulation and Theoretical Analysis

 The parameter derivative $\frac{\partial f^{(i)}}{\partial \boldsymbol{\phi}}$ depends on the gradients of $\Tilde{c}^{(i)}_{l}(\boldsymbol{\phi})$, $\lambda^{(l)}(\boldsymbol{\phi})$, and $\Tilde{h}^{(i)}(\boldsymbol{\phi})$, which are computed via automatic differentiation.
 In the unlikely case of a tangential root, i.e., when the denominator in the implicit derivative vanishes, the gradient is discarded.

 \paragraph{Computing the states}

-One great benefit of our method is that in one linear subregion, all states $\vz(t)$ can be computed analytically and in parallel, in contrast to traditional non-linear RNNs where this can only be done sequentially (see \cref{alg:compute_values} and \cref{app:illustration_computing_estimates} for an illustration).
+One great benefit of our method is that in one linear subregion, all states $\vz(t)$ can be computed analytically and in parallel, in contrast to traditional non-linear RNNs where this can only be done sequentially, see \cref{alg:compute_values} and \cref{app:illustration_computing_estimates} for an illustration.

 \paragraph{Sparse teacher forcing (STF)} In STF, during training model-generated states $\vz(t)$ are replaced by data-inferred states $\hat{\vz}(t)=\mG^{-1} (\vx(t))$ at time lags $\tau$ chosen based on an estimate of the system's maximal Lyapunov exponent or determined as a hyperparameter \cite{mikhaeil_difficulty_2022,brenner_tractable_2022}.
 As shown in \citet{mikhaeil_difficulty_2022}, STF helps in dealing with the exploding and vanishing gradient problem \citep{bengio_learning_1994} especially when training on chaotic systems, where this problem is an inherent consequence of the system dynamics.
-Here we employed STF in all compared methods and models (cPLRNN, Neural ODE and standard PLRNN).
+Here we employed STF in all directly comparable methods and models (cPLRNN, Neural ODE and standard PLRNN).
+Note that STF is \textit{only used in model training}, not in testing.
 For more details, see \cref{app:hyperparameter}.